 What About Paying Taxes When Abroad

 If you’re an American citizen who lives overseas, you’ll likely need to file a tax return even if you haven’t been in the US for years and earned no money there.
 If your income for the previous year was above a certain threshold, you have to file IRS Form 1040 and relevant programs.
 Luckily, the US has tax treaties with lots of foreign countries, so people can avoid double taxation.
-Before you pack your belongings, do research about these countries and have a peace of mind in your prospective destination.
+Before you pack your belongings, do research about these countries and have peace of mind about your prospective destination.

 Hit the Road and Enjoy Your Future Life